 The inventory pane on the left shows a hierarchical list of infrastructure objects.
-The buttons at the bottom of the inventory pane allow you to switch between Veeam ONE Monitor views.
+The buttons at the bottom of the inventory pane allow you to switch between Veeam ONE Client views.

 - To expand/collapse all tree nodes, right-click the root node in the inventory pane and choose Expand all/Collapse all from the shortcut menu.